XKaguya/AutoReconnect-Remastered/README.md

   <img src="https://github.com/XKaguya/AutoReconnect-Remastered/blob/main/AutoReconnect-Remastered.png">
 </div>

-A plugin based on Exiled for SCP:SL.
+A plugin based on [Exiled](https://github.com/Exiled-Team/EXILED) for SCP:SL.
 This Plugin allowed players who was accidently disconnected from server to spawn what the player was.

 # How to install

+Make sure you've installed the newest version of [Exiled](https://github.com/Exiled-Team/EXILED).

 1.Download newest version from [Release](https://github.com/XKaguya/AutoReconnect-Remastered/releases)